Fattmerchant Mobile Review

 - Multichannel payments available at additional cost

 It’s a bit odd for me to start out by saying Fattmerchant Mobile isn’t the kind of mPOS that works for micro-merchants.
 That’s because micro-merchants — businesses that process small volumes, sometimes infrequently, make up a good portion of mPOS users.
-Because third-party mPOS options are sometimes their only choices for payment processors, I do consider their needs in my review, along with larger businesses.
+Because third-party mPOS options are sometimes these merchants’ only choices for payment processors, I do consider their needs in my review, along with larger businesses.
 But in this case, Fattmerchant Mobile targets larger businesses, especially mobile service businesses or those that want a flexible POS that can do double duty as a countertop and mobile solution.

 There’s a lot to like about Fattmerchant (read our review of the company for more details).
 The pricing model is very clear and transparent.
 Merchants who use the service speak highly of it.
 Account stability is there, too, because Fattmerchant isn’t a third-party processor like Square or PayPal.
 And of course, the company’s multichannel processing solution (of which Fattmerchant Mobile is a part) is nothing to sneeze at.
 The ability to add multiple team members and set user permissions also makes it a good draw for service businesses that have multiple technicians out in the field.